 Acting City Manager.
-The City Manager shall designate an Acting City Manager during normal absences such as vacations, short term illness, attending conferences, etc. If the City Manager fails to so designate an Acting City Manager, the City Council may, in case of absence or disability of the City Manager, designate a qualified City employee to be Acting City Manager.
-The Acting City Manager has the authority to conduct any of the duties of the city manager, upon the request or convenience of the city manager.
+The City Manager shall designate an Acting City Manager during absences.
+If the City Manager fails to do so, the City Council may designate a qualified City employee to be Acting City Manager who may conduct any duty of the City Manager upon the request of the City Manager.